 Once found, you may spend about one hour with the gorillas.
-Gorillas make gestures and express emotions we typically associate only with humans, which is one of the reasons gorilla trekking is such a life changing encounter for so many travelers and certainly worth the expense and effort.
+Gorillas make gestures and express emotions we typically associate only with humans, which is one of the reasons gorilla trekking is such a life-changing encounter for so many travellers and certainly worth the expense and effort.

 When is the best time of year for gorilla trekking?

 While it is possible to go gorilla trekking throughout the year, the dry season tends to be the best time to enjoy a gorilla trek.
 The rains can make the trekking more difficult and more tiring, and the gorillas tend to seek shelter from the rain deep in the forest, making it more difficult to find them.